NFL Pro Bowl Fast Facts

 NFC:

-Offense Wide receiver: Julio Jones, Falcons; Adam Thielen, Vikings; Michael Thomas, Saints; Larry Fitzgerald, Cardinals
+Wide receiver: Julio Jones, Falcons; Adam Thielen, Vikings; Michael Thomas, Saints; Larry Fitzgerald, Cardinals; Davante Adams, Packers (replaces Jones)

-Tackle: Tyron Smith, Cowboys; Trent Williams, Redskins; Lane Johnson, Eagles
+Tackle: Tyron Smith, Cowboys; Trent Williams, Redskins; Lane Johnson, Eagles; Andrew Whitworth, Rams (replaces Williams); Joe Staley, Niners (replaces Smith); Duane Brown, Seahawks (replaces Johnson)

-Guard: Zack Martin, Cowboys; Brandon Brooks, Eagles; Brandon Scherff, Redskins
+Guard: Zack Martin, Cowboys; Brandon Brooks, Eagles; Brandon Scherff, Redskins; T.J.
+Lang, Lions (replaces Scherff); Trai Turner, Panthers (replaces Martin); Larry Warford, Saints (replaces Brooks)

 Center: Alex Mack, Falcons; Travis Frederick, Cowboys

-Tight end: Zach Ertz, Eagles; Jimmy Graham, Seahawks
+Tight end: Zach Ertz, Eagles; Jimmy Graham, Seahawks; Jason Witten, Cowboys (replaces Ertz); Kyle Rudolph, Vikings (replaces Graham)

-Quarterback: Carson Wentz, Eagles; Russell Wilson, Seahawks; Drew Brees, Saints
+Quarterback: Carson Wentz, Eagles; Russell Wilson, Seahawks; Drew Brees, Saints; Jared Goff, Rams (replaces Wentz)

 Running back: Todd Gurley, Rams; Alvin Kamara, Saints; Mark Ingram, Saints